Headless torso found in Idaho cave identified as bootlegger

 Local authorities turned to Idaho State University for help, and over the subsequent years anthropology students and staffers from ISU worked on the case.
 Experts from the Smithsonian Institution and the FBI were recruited to assist.
 No other remains were ever found, however, and without the head, identifying the John Doe of Buffalo Cave seemed unlikely.

-The scientists were able to determine the slain man’s hair was reddish brown, that he was of European descent, that he may have been around 40 years old when he died, and that his body had been for at least six months and possibly as long as 10 or more years.
+The scientists were able to determine the slain man’s hair was reddish brown, that he was of European descent, that he may have been around 40 years old when he died, and that his body had been there for at least six months and possibly as long as 10 or more years.
 They weren’t able to tell what killed the man, though they could determine that his body was dismembered by a variety of sharp tools, perhaps to make it easier for his killer to hide the remains.

 Earlier this year ISU and Clark County authorities asked the DNA Doe Project for help.
 The non-profit organization uses DNA testing to identify John and Jane Does in hopes of returning their remains to their families.